urban-wombat/flattables/README.md

 to write directly from your data objects to FlatBuffers.
 Perhaps use gotables during initial development, and write directly to FlatBuffers later for the highest possible speeds.

-## How the flattables_sample repository was auto-generated
+## How the flattables_sample repository was auto-generated - you can do it too

 1. Install FlatBuffers